The Car Connection Lexus RX Overview

 For 2004, the crossover was redesigned and renamed the RX 330, getting a larger, stronger 230-hp (or 223-hp), 3.3-liter V-6 plus a 5-speed automatic.
 The RX's overall size and formula remained the same, though its styling inside and out was smoother, with substantially improved interior materials.
 For 2007 and 2008, the RX was renamed the RX 350, as it gained the higher-output 3.5-liter V-6 that was introduced on a number of Toyota and Lexus products.
 One of the key attributes of this second-generation RX is that quite early on it offered a number of high-tech features that weren't found on many other luxury vehicles in its segment or price range at the time, including the an adaptive front-lighting system and adaptive cruise control.

 The third-generation RX made its debut in 2009.
 Although the RX was again completely redesigned, it carried over with the same base engine, now making 275 hp, and didn't look all that much different from the outside than the models before it—particularly the 2004-2008 models.
 The design of the instrument panel was significantly changed this time around, however, becoming more swoopy and curvaceous, with materials again given a big upgrade.
-In a review of the 2009 Lexus RX 350 we called it, "a dependable, luxurious isolation chamber that performs responsively though not lively."
-Top features on the latest RX include heated and ventilated seats, power heated mirrors, a head-up display, and an updated navigation system with XM NavTraffic and NavWeather.
+Top features on the latest RX include heated and cooled seats, power heated mirrors, a head-up display, and an updated navigation system with XM NavTraffic and NavWeather.

 Like most crossovers in its class, the third-generation RX wasn't really designed for serious off-roading or towing.
 It could handle itself in snow or mud, with a diff-lock mode standard on all-wheel-drive models, and most RX models of this era were able to tow 3,500 pounds, which isn't much by class standards, but more than most cars can handle.
 It also was not meant to be a minivan substitute, as the RX has been a strictly a two-row affair; the third-row seats available or standard in similar and smaller competitors were not offered here.